juancruza46/Memory-Card-Game-GothamCityEdition/README.md

 Pseudocode:
 Create boilerplate for HTML ; create JS ; create CSS file

-Create a stat menu & start new game button
+Create a start game button

 Card amounts will be: 12